Toyota

 What are the most common 2022-2025 Toyota Corolla Cross problems?

 The 2022-2025 Toyota Corolla Cross has accumulated 267 NHTSA complaints.
 The most frequently reported problem areas are Engine, Electrical System, Steering.
-As with any used vehicle, a pre-purchase inspection and vehicle history report are recommended.
+As with any used vehicle, an inspection before buying and a vehicle history report are recommended.

 Which Toyota Corolla Cross engine is most reliable?